r2crafter/VisionBlocker/README.md

 - Run the program and select which software you'd like to block

+### IF USING THE INVISIBLE BUILD:

+Please note that when using the invisible build there will be no text when the program is running

 ### NOTE

 _blocking notepad is a debug feature **(intended for the developer)** that can be used to test if the program is working_